 Your currency can also be spent to level up your crab's stats, dumping points into your strength to make your punches stronger, resistance to ensure you aren't instantly knocked down, and dexterity improves the movement speed of your arms, and more.
 All of the crustaceans start with varying stats for their reach, speed, weight, etc. so make sure to view the details to find which one fits your playstyle.
 During battles, you'll activate hyper mode, allowing you to trigger special abilities once unlocked.
 There are energy beams straight out of Dragon Ball Z, and even the ability to enchant weapons to make them stronger.

 Fight Crab's goofy premise, and at times cumbersome controls are all part of the charm.
 The game puts over 20 types of delicious crabs in front of you, battling to the death with oversized zany weapons.
 I couldn't help but chuckle the first time I faced off against a crab dual-wielding shotguns.
 The added online and local versus multiplayer and online co-op is a treat, especially considering how well the online mode works on Nintendo Switch.Note: Fight Crab was reviewed on Switch.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.